The Holocaust as Culture

 Translated by Thomas Cooper

-The title is taken from that of a lecture Kertész gave in Vienna for a symposium on the life and works of Jean Améry, reflecting on Améry's fear that history would all too quickly forget the fates of the victims of the Nazi concentration camps.
-Bringing together a lengthy conversation between Kertész and Cooper, combined with an introduction by the latter, this volume reveals Kertész's views on the lengthening shadow of the Holocaust as an ever-present part of the world's cultural memory and his idea of the crucial functions of literature and art as the vessels of this memory.
+The title The Holocaust as Culture is taken from that of a talk Kertész gave in Vienna for a symposium on the life and works of Jean Améry.
+That essay is included here, and it reflects on Améry’s fear that history would all too quickly forget the fates of the victims of the concentration camps.
+Combined with an introduction by Thomas Cooper, the thoughts gathered here reveal Kertész’s views on the lengthening shadow of the Holocaust as an ever-present part of the world’s cultural memory and his idea of the crucial functions of literature and art as the vessels of this memory.